The Depreciation Guild

 The Depreciation Guild was an American dream pop and shoegaze band from Brooklyn, New York, formed in 2005 by lead vocalist and songwriter Kurt Feldman and guitarist Adrian Hashizume.
-Before disbanding, their lineup included Feldman and Christoph Hochheim (who later became the drummer and touring guitarist, respectively, for indie pop band the Pains of Being Pure at Heart), joined for live performances by Anton Hochheim on percussion and Raphael Radna on bass guitar.
+Before disbanding, their lineup included Feldman, Christoph Hochheim (who later became the drummer and touring guitarist, respectively, for indie pop band the Pains of Being Pure at Heart), and Anton Hochheim (who later became the touring drummer for the Pains of Being Pure at Heart after Feldman's departure).
+They were joined for live performances by Raphael Radna on bass guitar.

 History

-Their debut, digital-only EP Nautilus was released by chiptune label 8bitpeoples in 2006, and their debut album In Her Gentle Jaws followed as a self-released free download in 2007.
+In 2003, Kurt Feldman started operating the DOS program NerdTracker II which allowed for the emulation of the Famicom (NES) 2A03 PSG 8-bit microprocessor that then was heavily incorporated into the music he made with the Depreciation Guild.
+The band was formed in 2005.
+It was initially aimed as an outlet to express his musical hobby and interests in old video games, guitar pop, and electronic music.
+The band eventually took a more serious path, releasing their debut, digital-only EP, Nautilus, through chiptune label 8bitpeoples in 2006 and playing live shows.
+Feldman was aided by his high school friend Adrian Hashizume on guitar until 2007.
+Hashizume was then replaced by Feldman's college friend Christoph Hochheim.
+In 2008, Hochheim's identical twin brother Anton was added on drums.
+Their debut album, In Her Gentle Jaws, followed as a self-released free download in 2007.
 Kanine Records picked the band up in 2009 and reissued their debut album with some remastering.
 A second full-length, Spirit Youth, followed in mid-2010.
 The band also did remixes for artists such as Oh No Ono and Chateleine.
 Their song "Dream About Me" was featured in the 2010 film Kaboom.

 In December 2010, they announced on their Facebook page that they would be disbanding after their final show in January 2011, citing musical differences within the band.
 The band played their scheduled final show on January 8, 2011 at Brooklyn's Rock Shop.
-Since their separation, Kurt Feldman has continued to be a member of the Pains of Being Pure at Heart, and also began his own solo career as Ice Choir.
-Christoph Hochheim also began his solo career, as Ablebody.

 In August 2013, the original lineup of Kurt Feldman and Adrian Hashizume reunited for a one-off performance of In Her Gentle Jaws in its entirety at Glasslands Gallery in Brooklyn.

 On March 8, 2023, the Depreciation Guild reunited to perform their first show in a decade at New York City's Mercury Lounge, celebrating the 20th anniversary of Kanine Records.